Sheryl Crow to headline UC Irvine Anti-Cancer Challenge Celebration Concert

 August 21, 2017

-The Anti-Cancer Challenge Weekend at Angel Stadium in June features a series of cycling events, a 5K run/walk and children’s ride and will bring together individuals and teams representing community groups, friends, families and companies for one common goal – to end cancer.
+The initial Anti-Cancer Challenge Weekend event at Angel Stadium on June 10 and 11 featured a series of cycling events, a 5K run/walk and children’s ride that brought together individuals and teams representing community groups, friends, families and companies for one common goal – to end cancer.
 More than 6,000 people attended the Anti-Cancer Challenge Festival and 140 teams competed in 10-, 30-, 60- and 100-mile cycling rides across Orange County and a 5K run/walk through Angel Stadium

 “This celebration concert featuring Sheryl Crow is our way of thanking race participants, sponsors and other donors,” said Richard A. Van Etten, MD, PhD, director of the Chao Family Comprehensive Cancer Center.